-Mustering enough motivation to show up at work every day is a common problem…no matter if you love or hate your job.
-If you hate your job it goes without saying that finding the motivation to show-up is not easy.
-But you’ll also find that even if you love your job, there are mornings where you’re clawing at the walls to get out of bed.
+Learning how to get motivated to work every day is a common problem, no matter if you love or hate your job.
+If you hate your job, it goes without saying that finding the motivation to show up is not easy.
+However, you’ll also find that even if you love your job, there are mornings when you’re clawing at the walls to get out of bed.

-- Increased energy levels to get the work done.
+- Increased energy levels to get into work mode.

 - More enthusiasm to attack challenges as they arise.